lszhou/multi-threaded_processing/README.md

    SHA512 MD5 BASE64 + random string generator) Copyright (c) 2007 James Mrad
    (xtremejames183@msn.com)".
 The library is attached in the submission folder.
    (http://codes-sources.commentcamarche.net/source/view/43690/1115864).
-   (Although Dr.Locasto provides the library gcrypt, but he said we could feel free to use the other library.
    The "ShaMan Hash Shared Library" provide many hased algorithms, for simplification and for your making convenivence, I as well pick the md5 related files to do the homework, namely "md5.c" and "md5.h".(You can also install the labrary.)